-- All staff and volunteers involved in working with children and young people on your project must have obtained enhanced Disclosure and Barring Service (DBS) clearance within the last 3 years. - All staff and volunteers are required to have completed (minimum) Level 1 Child Protection/Safeguarding training within the last 2 years.
-This requirement is particularly important for senior play staff. - Projects should have at least one staff member or volunteer who holds a First Aid qualification, obtained within the last 2 years. - Projects are required to have at least one staff member or volunteer who holds a Level 2 Food Safety/hygiene qualification, obtained within the last 2 years.
+• All staff and volunteers involved in working with children and young people on your project must have obtained enhanced Disclosure and Barring Service (DBS) clearance within the last 3 years.

+• All staff and volunteers are required to have completed (minimum) Level 1 Child Protection/Safeguarding training within the last 2 years.
+This requirement is particularly important for senior play staff.

+• Projects should have at least one staff member or volunteer who holds a First Aid qualification, training should be updated every two years, unless the expiry date indicates otherwise.

+• Projects are required to have at least one staff member or volunteer who holds a Level 2 Food Safety/hygiene qualification, training should be updated every two years, unless the expiry date indicates otherwise.

+• Projects are required to have at least one staff member or volunteer who holds a Level 2 Health & Safety qualification, training should be updated every two years, unless the expiry date indicates otherwise.